Juniper/contrail-specs/enterprise_style_crb_configs.md

 2) Provide a fabric-level boolean checkbox in the UI to select between enterprise-style and SP-style configuration.
 Enterprise-style will be the default.

-Note: The user will not be able to modify the enterprise-style flag once configured.
+Note: The user will be able to modify the enterprise-style flag once configured, but only from enterprise-style to sp-style.
+The user will not be allowed to modify from sp-style to enterprise-style.
-After being selected during fabric creation, the setting can only be changed by recreating the fabric.

 # 4. User workflow impact
 The following screenshots capture the user-visible changes